 What’s the one thing that all parents tell you when you’ve reached the age of 25 years or more?
 “Beta shaadi karle.”
 All this drama about marriage and kids puts immense pressure on straight couples and can fracture their relationship long-term.
 Straight couples have to go through expensive wedding and kids planning.
 Basically, they have to become ‘settled’.
 Gay couples get to ride through this journey called life with double the income and none of the kids.

 7. Cooler parties

 Ever been to a straight party?
-Yeah, it’s boring right?
+Yeah, it’s boring, right?
 Same old night club, same old DJ, same old people.
 Gays and lesbians know all the best places, music and people in town, and they know how to party!
-Straight people have a 11pm deadline, because it’s a working weekend.
-Gay people work it at the dance floor.
+Straight people have an 11 pm deadline because it’s a working weekend.
+Gay people work it on the dance floor.

 8. Cooler parades

 Ever been to a gay pride parade?
 I did, and it was amazing!
 The sights, the sounds, the colours, the fabulousness of it all was unbelievable.
 Straight people couldn’t throw a parade if their lives depending on it.
 We would just make a small banner and a small speaker.
 Being a gay couple and partying in a gay pride parade is a transformational experience for anyone!

 We’re all in love, aren’t we?
 Men, women, gay or straight.
 But we all love differently!